 Don’t forget to look at the Rusty and Ulla gallery at the end, and this article was written in the pre-helmet days.

-This article was written in 2008 by Chris Hector.
-Ulla Salzgeber gave the Masterclass at Equitana in Brisbane.
+This article was written by Chris Hector when Ulla Salzgeber gave the Masterclass at Equitana in Brisbane.

 Quite by chance, I ended up watching a demonstration by Pat Parelli on how to teach flying changes.
 Now Mr Parelli does have a lot of interesting and useful things to say about handling horses on the ground, but it doesn’t do his credibility a lot of good, when he actually sits on a horse.
 The ‘secret’ had something to do with touching the horse on the rump with a stick – of course most riders know if you breeze a horse through a swinging figure of eight, as Pat was doing, then nine times out of ten it will change, even if it is a little late behind sometimes, as it was in the case here.
 He may not be such a talented rider, but the man with the mo is very good at finding new words for old truths.

 It makes it hard when you go to report on a serious instructor like Ulla Salzgeber, because she doesn’t have any fancy new tricks to show, which is not surprising since her number-one trainer is Ernst Hoyos who spent 29 years in the world’s longest running riding school (the one in Vienna) and her advisor is the octogenarian, General Albert Stecken.
 All she has is clean, coherent training guidelines for both horse and rider, based on the German Training Scale and her own awesome talent as a rider, and years and years of patiently moulding young riders.